alakwei/alx-system_engineering-devops/0x00-shell_basics/README.md

 12- it prints a type of file
 13- Creates a symbol link
-14- it creates a scripts that copies the HTML files
+14- it creates a scripts that copies the HTML files 15- This script moves all files beginning with an uppercase to the directory